Sections of this article.

 Zelos Mako V3: Material Experimentation and Craftsmanship

 Zelos gained attention for its Mako V3 model, showcasing the brand’s dedication to material experimentation and craftsmanship.
-The watch features a unique bezel made from damascus steel, a material renowned for its intricate patterns resulting from forging different steel alloys.
+The watch features a unique bezel made from Damascus steel, a material renowned for its intricate patterns resulting from forging different steel alloys.
 The Mako V3’s use of exotic materials and meticulous craftsmanship appeals to collectors seeking distinctive and visually captivating timepieces.

 Undone Urban Vintage: Customization and Personalization